Table of Contents

 - 0.1%: Strongest or highest percentage.

-Tretinion also comes in gel and cream form.
+Tretinoin also comes in gel and cream formula.

 How Does Tretinoin Fade Stretch Marks?

-Note: Tretinion may cause irritations such as peeling, dryness and redness.
-This are signs that retinol is doing it’s work.
-Your skin is trying to build tolerance towards retinoid because of the cell turnover process.
-This signs should fade away after sometime, but for the mean time, it’s highly recommended you should deeply moisturize while using retinoids in general.
+Note: Tretinoin may cause irritations such as peeling, dryness and redness.
+This phase is called “Retinization” Your skin is trying to build tolerance towards retinoid because of the cell turnover process.
+This signs should fade away after sometime (about 4 weeks), but for the mean time, it’s highly recommended you should deeply moisturize while using retinoids in general.

-Since tretinion medication is only issued on prescription, speak with your doctor first before using It.
+Since tretinoin medication is only issued on prescription, speak with your doctor first before using It.